mbrazeau/morphylib/README.md

 The API is documented in the `mpl.h` file.

 The caller creates an instance of the Morphy object through the `mpl_new_Morphy` function.
 No direct access to the members of this structure are required, and all interaction is through functions declared in `mpl.h`.

+MorphyLib has its own rules for 'packing' state data as set bits in integers and therefore you are required to supply a data matrix and dimensions to it in order to perform any calculations.